-This course explores the theology of the church, ministry, and sacraments in the Reformed tradition, especially in the theology of The Presbyterian Church in Canada.
+This course explores the theology of the church (ecclesiology), ministry, and sacraments in the Reformed tradition, especially in the theology of the Presbyterian Church in Canada.
 As such, it is first a course in Reformed ecclesiology, an undertaking to do Presbyterian ecclesiology for the church catholic.
-The course seeks to examine the distinctives and emphases of the Reformed and Presbyterian doctrine in relation to other Christian traditions as well as in the context of contemporary global and missional emphases.
+The course examines the distinctives and emphases of the Reformed and Presbyterian doctrine in relation to other Christian traditions and the context of contemporary global and missional emphases.

-The course has two main parts: (1) The Doctrine of the Church; (2) The Doctrine of Ministry and Sacraments.
-The purpose of the course is for students to understand the teaching of the church to practice as ordained ministers in local congregations, presbyteries, synods, and general assemblies.
+As the title suggests, the course has three main parts: (1) the Doctrine of the Church, (2) the Doctrine of Ministry, and the Doctrine of Sacraments.
+The purpose of the course is for students to understand the church's teaching to practice as ordained ministers in local congregations, presbyteries, synods, and general assemblies.